 - Result: This gives you the crunch and healthy fats without the refined carbohydrates of fried dough.

-High Protein Sesame Ginger Chicken Salad Variations
+Delicious High Protein Salad Variations

 Japanese Sesame Chicken Salad Style

-Asian Ginger Chicken Salad with Pasta
+Sesame Ginger Chicken Pasta Salad Hybrid

 FAQ: Common Questions About Sesame Chicken Salad